AlanLoh/nenupy-tf/README.md

 ### Command-line plot
-To display a quicklook of the selection, simply run:
+To display a plot of the selection, simply run:
 ```
 nenupytf-plot --obs /path/to/observation_directory/ --lane 0 --time 2019-10-13T07:25:50.4404020 2019-10-13T07:25:54.4404020 --freq 50 54.97 --stokes I
 ```